bustle/mobiledoc-vdom-renderer/README.md

 This package renders [Mobiledoc documents](https://github.com/bustle/mobiledoc-kit/blob/master/MOBILEDOC.md) through calls to a `createElement` function, often referred to as `h`, for _[hyperscript](https://github.com/hyperhype/hyperscript)_ or provided as a global if you are using [JSX](https://facebook.github.io/jsx/).
 This allows embedding Mobiledoc content “natively” as _virtual DOM_ in frameworks like [React](https://reactjs.org/), [preact](https://preactjs.com/), or [hyperapp](https://github.com/hyperapp/hyperapp).

-Alternatively, you can skip the “virtual” step and build DOM directly with a micro-renderer such as [ultradom](https://github.com/JorgeBucaran/ultradom), or even convert _mobiledocs_ to arbitrary ASTs by adopting `createElement`’s standard `(nodeType: string | Component, props: {}, ...children: Node[]) => Node` signature for your builder.
+Alternatively, you can skip the “virtual” step and build DOM directly with a micro-renderer such as [ultradom](https://github.com/JorgeBucaran/ultradom), or even convert _mobiledocs_ to arbitrary ASTs by adopting `createElement`’s standard `(type: (properties: object) => Node, properties: object, ...children: Node[]) => Node` signature for your builder.

 ## Installation